Frequently Asked Questions

 Town of Braintree Department of Municipal Licenses & Inspections

 90 Pond Street, 2nd Floor, Braintree, MA 02184

 What is the difference between the Board of Health and the Health Division?

 The Board of Health are residents of Braintree, who are appointed to a term of office and are given the legal authority to set policies and make regulations to protect the public and environmental health.

-The employees of the Health Division are responsible for the daily operation of the Department.
+The employees of the Health Division are responsible for the daily operation of the Division.

 How often are food service inspections conducted?

-Typically, two times a year, with higher risk establishments, such as nursing homes, school cafeterias, day cares, being conducted more often.
+Typically, two times a year, with higher risk establishments, such as nursing homes, school cafeterias, daycare kitchen facilities, being conducted more often.
 Lower risk establishments, such as a package store are conducted once a year.

 When do food preparers have to wear gloves?